Web Prolog manual

 statechart_halt(+Pid, -Reply, +Timeout) is det.

-Asks the statechart actor Pid to halt gracefully and waits for an acknowledgement in Reply.
+Asks the statechart actor Pid to halt gracefully, running the exit actions of its active states, and waits for an acknowledgement in Reply.
+The two-argument form waits indefinitely.

 The three-argument form waits at most Timeout seconds.
 If the actor does not reply in time, it is killed and Reply becomes killed.